- Published date:

 Chair: Dame Jenny Abramsky

-Professor Jon Agar, Bob Boas (Treasurer), Roger Gavin, Lord Hennessy of Nympsfield, Bill Knight OBE, Lesley Knox, Dr Robert Perks (Director and Company Secretary), Richard Ranft, Dr Jo Reilly, Professor Dorothy Sheridan MBE, Professor Paul Thompson (Founder), Jennifer Wingate (Associate Director)
+Professor Jon Agar, Bob Boas (Treasurer), Dr Andrew Flinn, Amanda Game, Roger Gavin, Bill Knight OBE, Dr Robert Perks (Company Secretary), Dr Jo Reilly, Mary Stewart (Director), Professor Paul Thompson (Founder), Jennifer Wingate (Associate Director)

-Deputy Director: Mary Stewart
+- Director: Mary Stewart

-Project Director (Artists’ Lives, Architects’ Lives): Cathy Courtney
+- Project Director (Artists’ Lives, Architects’ Lives): Cathy Courtney

-Bookkeeper: Pauline Morrison
+- Bookkeeper: Pauline Morrison

-Sarah O’Reilly (Authors’ Lives)
+- Sarah O’Reilly (Authors’ Lives)

-Dr Elizabeth Wright (Crafts Lives)
+- Dr Elizabeth Wright (Crafts Lives)